A guide to private renting in the UK: tenants’ rights in 2024

 What’s the energy rating?

-Every property should have an Energy Performance Certificate (EPC), which tells you its energy efficiency.
-An EPC gives you an idea of how costly it will be to heat and light your home using a scale that runs from A to G. A is the most efficient and G is the least, although it’s illegal to rent out a place with anything below E.
+Check the Energy Performance Certificate (EPC) rating of the property.
+A higher EPC rating means better energy efficiency, which can affect your monthly bills The EPC scale runs from A to G; A being the most efficient and G being the least, although it’s illegal to rent out a place with anything below E.

 You should also check if the windows are single, double, or triple-glazed.
 Single-glazed windows are pretty uncommon and will mean a hard-to-heat house, whereas double- and triple-glazing will keep in more warmth.